bacalhau-project/bacalhau/docs/running-node/resource-limits.md

 The `--limit-job-*` flags control the maximum amount of resources a single job can consume for it to be selected for execution.

-Resource limits are not supported for nodes running on Windows, and will be silently ignored.
+Resource limits are not supported for Docker jobs running on Windows.
+Resource limits will be applied at the job bid stage based on reported job requirements but will be silently unenforced.
+Jobs will be able to access as many resources as requested at runtime.